 Unlike some towns, Lee isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lee are a mix of both white- and blue-collar jobs.
 Overall, Lee is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Lee who work in teaching (16.28%), healthcare (11.39%), and management occupations (10.72%).

-A relatively large number of people in Lee telecommute to their jobs.
-Overall, about 10.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.46% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lee has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lee a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.